kevinmurphy678/Stardew_Injector/README.md

 * May not work with some antiviruses
 * Button inputs(such as opening doors) may not work correctly?
 Some users are having problems
 * Some cutscenes may be broken

-If you are having problems try setting movementSpeed.txt to 0.
-This will set the game to default speed which should fix any bugs caused by incorrect movement speed.